jdereg/java-util/README.md

 * **UrlInvocationHandler**, **SessionAwareInvocationHandler**, **CookieAwareInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.8.2
+ * CaseInsensitiveMap.keySet() returns a Set that is case insenstive (not a CaseInsensitiveSet, just a Set that ignores case).
+Iterator this Set properly returns each originally stored item.
 * 1.8.1
  * Fixed CaseInsensitiveMap() removeAll() was not removing when accessed via .keySet()
 * 1.8.0